Josang

 Josang refers to one's immediate ancestors, offspring, a deceased relative or any unrelated soul; and worshipped as a god in Korean Shamanism.
 It is viewed as a supernatural being rather than blood relations, includes all immediate and extended family, both male and female, and all other deceased souls that influence the family.
 These include who died before marriage, or who died a tragic, untimely death.

 Josang plays a central role in shamanic belief and is related to the lives of the living.
 The rituals carried out for Josang as a household god is different from shamanic practices and Confucian rituals.
 In Shamanism, according to a widespread belief, lack of devotion in worshipping Josang results in trouble for the descendants.

-History of Josang
+History

 The ancestor’s spirit acts as a protector against evil according to a prevalent notion among several religions.
 Scholars argue that formalized ancestor worship dates back to the reign of the King of Silla during the time of the Three Kingdoms.
 It was initially limited only to the royal families.
 These rituals conducted four times a year, followed the change of seasons.
 It was only at the end of the Koryo dynasty and the beginning of the Yi dynasty (15th century) that ancestor worship took a definitive form.
 The emergence of Confucianism as the dominant ideology for the Yi dynasty led to the popularization of ancestor worship among Korean families.
 This included the establishment of a shrine based on family lineage in each household.
 Although Buddhism was the official religion, ancestor worship, including the three-year mourning ritual, was practised.